kjolley/BIGSdb/README.txt

+v1.29.1: *Isolate fields can be either required, optional and now 'expected'.
+          Expected fields require a submitter to explicitly state if there is no value available by entering 'null'.
+For use when you want a submitter to always include a value for a field but it is not always possible.
-v1.29.0: *New options for curators to modify how submission notifications are
-          received - digest mode and ability to mark holiday absence. v1.28.1: *Update ITOL plugin to support API key needed due to the change in
+         *Fix for tooltip positioning in GenePresence heatmap. v1.29.0: *New options for curators to modify how submission notifications are received - digest mode and ability to mark holiday absence. v1.28.1: *Update ITOL plugin to support API key needed due to the change in